RednibCoding/mudden/templates/enemies/README.md

 2. Name it with the enemy ID (e.g., `dragon.json`)
 3. Follow the schema above
 4. Add the enemy ID to appropriate room files
-5. The enemy will be automatically loaded by the GameWorld
+5. The enemy will be automatically loaded by the WorldManager

 ## Balancing Guidelines